Cancer Research UK logo.

 What is cervical cancer?

-If not caught early, cancer cells gradually grow into the surrounding tissues and may spread to other body areas.
+Cervical cancer grows from abnormal cells in the lining of the cervix that divide in an uncontrolled way.
+If not caught early, cancer cells can grow into nearby tissues and spread to other body areas.

 The cervix